 As I mentioned earlier, compassion is not easy.
 You may have a difficult time exercising your compassion muscle for certain people, and that is totally normal.
 Try not to beat yourself up about it, and give yourself a pat on the back for having compassionate intentions.

-We often forget to tend to our own suffering, so be sure you include yourself in your circle of compassion.
-If you’d like to try on self-compassion, check out this brief self-compassion practice by Kristin Neff, PhD.
+The uncertainty, pain, sorrow, fear, and concern you feel right now deserves your loving attention.
+We often forget to attend to our own suffering, so be sure you include yourself in your circle of compassion.
+If you’d like to try on self-compassion, check out this brief self-compassion practice by Kristin Neff, Ph.D.